umarhassan-mitodl/21h.319-fall-2014/content/pages/instructor-insights.md

 ### The Impact of Ferguson

-The course was already designed to address the kinds of issues involving race-inflected police-citizen interactions that figured in Ferguson and elsewhere, but since these events were unfolding at the very time of our course, the “Black Lives Matter” movement led me to add several readings and to hold ongoing discussions that spoke directly to the issues of the day, including developments relating to [“Black Lives Matter” activism on the MIT campus](http://news.mit.edu/2014/black-lives-matter-event-1211) itself.
+The course was already designed to address the kinds of issues involving race-inflected police-citizen interactions that figured in Ferguson and elsewhere, but since these events were unfolding at the very time of our course, the “Black Lives Matter” movement led me to add several readings and to hold ongoing discussions that spoke directly to the issues of the day, including developments relating to {{% resource_link "768abacb-151c-4132-984b-47cc786cc585" "“Black Lives Matter” activism on the MIT campus" %}} itself.

 ### Teaching through Debates